Shake, shake your earthly dust away. Now it's the Spirit's Day, that will admit of no delay.

 About Jane Lead

-I receive letters from all over the world, from people in various denominations, sects, and religions.
-In conversing with them I find that certain words and phrases are used universally, but can have entirely different meanings.
-In order to avoid confusion, I thought it good to list some of Jane's beliefs.
+In corresponding with people throughout the world, in various denominations, sects, and religions, I find that certain words and phrases seem to be used universally, however, they may have entirely different meanings in the writings of Jane Lead and in the Christian faith.
+So in order to avoid confusion, I thought it good to list some of Jane's beliefs.

 Also listed below is Declaration of Faith by Mr. John Pordage.